All Access Day at Dicky Beach Visual Story

 Beach Activities

-The beach area features a paved path leading to the sandy shore, with clear signage indicating accessibility.
-The path is lined with trees providing shade, and a blue beach mat extends onto the sand, ensuring easier access for wheelchairs.
-The environment is open and sunny, with the sound of waves and a gentle sea breeze.
+The beach activities area features a paved path that leads to the sandy shore, accompanied by clear signage indicating accessibility.
+Trees line the path, offering shade, and a blue beach mat extends onto the sand for easier wheelchair access.

 Activities & Stalls